mmistakes/minimal-mistakes/_posts/2016-12-07-debugging-carthage-dependencies.markdown

 Depending on how used you are to this dance, you have now just wasted 3 to 5 minutes, and don't even have your changes under version control.
 Imagine if you project had a longer list of in house dependencies.
-This can easily take half an hour so set up and tear down afterwards.
+This can easily take half an hour so to set up and tear down afterwards.

 ## The symbolic link way

 The right thing do to here is actually to:

-- turn the `Carthage/Checkouts/cat-names` directory in your app's project directory into a symbolics link to where your sources under version control are.
+* turn the `Carthage/Checkouts/cat-names` directory in your app's project directory into a symbolics link to where your sources under version control are.
 This will ensure that any change that you make is under version control.
-- turn the `Carthage/Build` directory in __your framework__ into a symbolic link to __your app's project__ `Carthage/Build` director.
+* turn the `Carthage/Build` directory in __your framework__ into a symbolic link to __your app's project__ `Carthage/Build` director.
 This will ensure that both your framework and your app can access all other frameworks build with carthage.

 then do the the __Linking Dance__.